Reason 5: Overusing OTC Nasal Decongestant Spray

 Reason 8: Your Blood Pressure Medicine

-Do you take medicine for high blood pressure?
+Do you take an ACE inhibitor for high blood pressure?
 If so, that may be why your cough won't quit.
 About 1 out of 5 people who take ACE inhibitors develop a chronic, dry cough as a side effect.
-If you have this side effect, talk to your doctor.
+If you have this side effect, don't just stop taking it but do talk to your doctor.
 Another drug may work better for you.
 There are many available ACE inhibitors, including:

 - Altace ( ramipril)